Being Healthy and Weightless

 instead of pasta, use shirataki noodles or butternut squash noodles

 However, it is also important to note that eating any type of sugar, especially in large quantities, can be harmful – including sugar that comes from fruit.
-Eating too much sugar results in consuming too many calories and can contribute to weight gain and obesity.
+Eating too much sugar may result in consuming too many calories and may contribute to weight gain and obesity.